Arundel Castle

 Victorian restoration

 The Victorian restoration is one of the most successful projects of its type.
-You can only imagine the magnitude of the task, take an old castle and restore it tastefully and improve with modern details and conveniences.
-The restoration took place between 1875 and 1900; it was a remarkable achievement.
+You can only imagine the magnitude of the task: taking an old castle and restoring it tastefully, while incorporating modern details and conveniences.
+The restoration took place between 1875 and 1900, a remarkable achievement.
 It is a designer Castle in many respects, with specially designed door hinges, radiators, and elevators.

 Today, Arundel Castle is the private home of Edward William Fitzalan-Howard, 18th Duke of Norfolk and his family.